angelosphere/jqs/README.md

 # jqs
-jason query shell, using groovy Console to run json queries on files
+json query shell, using groovy Console to run json queries on files